englut/hibp-breach-lister-cli/README.md

 # hibp-breach-lister-cli
-Feed a bunch of emails to the script and have all the breaches outputted
+Script to bulk check emails for breaches via https://haveibeenpwned.com/

 ---
 # How to use